ReiNoIkari/Morphological-Image-Processing/morpho.md

 </p>

-**Fig.13: Result of the dilation operation using as a structuring element a disk of 3 by 3 size.
-Left : Original image, middle : made with ImageJ default function, right : made with MorphoLibJ plugin**
+**Figure 11: Result of the dilation operation using as a structuring element a disk of 3 by 3 size.
+Left up: Original image, Right up: made with ImageJ default function, Left down: made with MorphoLibJ plugin, Right down: made with our diagonal kernel**

 This time, it's background pixels that are removed in favour of foreground pixels.